 “Harmony won’t come until we recognize racism as the problem” by J. Spencer Flurhman in Deseret News

 Support Black-owned independent bookstores by ordering books through them.
+These are niche books, to be sure, but many local bookstores accept special orders.
+Call and ask!
 To find a list you can go here: https://lithub.com/you-can-order-today-from-these-black-owned-independent-bookstores/

 Black and Mormon by Newell G. Bringhurst and Darron T. Smith